-According to Dr. Johnson, the November time change, when Daylight Saving Time ends, is usually easier on our systems because we are gaining an extra hour.
-The March Daylight Saving change typically results in less sleep from the hour lost and it is harder for the body’s circadian rhythms to adjust to a later time.
+According to Dr. Karin Johnson of Baystate Sleep Medicine, the November time change, when Daylight Saving Time ends, is usually easier on our systems because we gain an extra hour.
+The March Daylight Saving Time change typically results in less sleep from the hour lost and it is harder for the body’s circadian rhythms to adjust to a later time.

 “Our bodies’ circadian rhythms are important for our ability to sleep at night and function well during the day, but are also important for our bodies’ health,” she said.

 Longer darkness in the morning and brightness later in the day from the time change can disrupt our natural rhythms.